 Child Safeguarding Risk Assessment

-In accordance with section 11 of the Children First Act 2015 and with the requirement of Chapter 8 of the Child Protection Procedures for Primary and Post-Primary Schools 2017 the following is the Written Risk Assessment of St Audoen’s NS which was completed January 2019.
+In accordance with section 11 of the Children First Act 2015 and with the requirement of Chapter 8 of the Child Protection Procedures for Primary and Post-Primary Schools 2017 the following is the Written Risk Assessment of St Audoen’s NS which was completed in May 2020.

 The following is the Written Risk Assessment of St Audoen’s NS: